in

 Amazigh Dance: Some Other Facts about

-• It is a group dance performed by the Amazigh locals, who are the indigenous peoples of Morocco.
+• It is a group dance performed by the Amazigh locals, the indigenous peoples of Morocco.

 • The Ahwash dance is coordinated by what is called TAWAL, orchestrated by a soloist.
 They are always in the Tamazight language, a “Tachalhit” dialect.